valanm22/documentation/learn/getting_started/quick_start.md

 Server listening on: "127.0.0.1:7700"
 ```

-Please note that **if you're using a terminal, you will need to open a second window in addition the one running MeiliSearch and use that second window to send the curl commands**.
+You're ready to move on to the next step!

 ## Step 2: Add documents

-Now that you have [successfully launched a MeiliSearch instance](#step-1-setup-and-installation), the next step is adding some data to search through.
+For this quick start, we will be using a collection of movies as our dataset.
+To follow along, first click this link to download the file: <a id="downloadMovie" href="/movies.json" download="movies.json">movies.json</a>.
+Then, move the downloaded file into your working directory.

+Open a new terminal window and run the following command:

+<CodeSamples id="getting_started_add_documents_md" />

 MeiliSearch stores data in the form of discrete records, called [documents](/learn/core_concepts/documents.md).
-Documents are grouped into large collections, called [indexes](/learn/core_concepts/indexes.md).
+Documents are grouped into collections, called [indexes](/learn/core_concepts/indexes.md).

-To create an index called `movies` and add documents there, run the following command:

-<CodeSamples id="getting_started_add_documents_md" />
+The previous command added documents from `movies.json` to a new index called `movies`.
 After adding documents, you should receive a response like this:

 ```json
 {